 Oliver is a senior programmer at Double Fine Productions, where he has worked on many of their remastered classics like Grim Fandango Remastered and Day of the Tentacle Remastered.
-He lead the engineering helm of the new IP Broken Age as the lead programmer, where he extended all across its engine's development.
+He was at the engineering helm of the new IP Broken Age as lead programmer, where he participated across all of its engine's development.

 We approached Oliver because of his presence as an engineer in the indie side of the industry, where he has spoken frequently about his experience and work as not only a programmer but also a leader.
 Seeing him in the documentary Double Fine Adventure! gave us a good understanding of some of his work prior to having our conversation.
 We did a Skype video call with him.